 These easy blackened fish tacos are topped with a delicious black bean and corn salsa, simple lime crema, and crumbled queso fresco.
-With a cold beer on the deck, this is the ultimate light and fresh summer meal!
+With a cold drink on the deck, this is the ultimate light and fresh summer meal!

 How's your summer going so far?
 We're just coming out of a heat wave unlike anything we've seen in Montreal in recent years.
 Considering what a brutal winter we had though, I have ZERO complaints.

-Remember this blackened fish from last week?
+Remember this Cajun blackened fish from last week?
 After I saw how easy and delicious it was, my head was spinning with ideas to put it in everything.
-I didn't waste any time, and decided to start with these blackened fish tacos.
+I didn’t waste any time, and decided to start with these blackened fish tacos.

 I whipped up a quick black bean and corn salsa, and with an easy lime crema and some crumbled queso to top it all off, this was the perfect outdoor summer meal!